mir-ethernity/mir-eternal/README.md

 It does not require changing the default config.

 To publish on the internet, you must open ports 7000 and 8701 on your router

+# Special Thanks
+- CraZyEriK: For the constant help in correcting bugs & translate UI.
+- Wincha: For being a dark wizard.
+And find out what no one can!
+- Armifer (ElAmO): For the refactoring and translation of the code.